lizaodawn/IMMARKUS-wiki-clone/02-Importing-Images.md

 ## Working with IIIF Sources

 IMMARKUS supports imports from [IIIF (International Image Interoperability Framework)](https://iiif.io/get-started/how-iiif-works/) Presentation Manifests, allowing you to bring images (whether organized in a folder structure or as individual canvases) and their associated metadata from IIIF-compliant collections directly into your workspace.
-Integrating with IIIF resourses provides several key advantages:
+Working with IIIF resources provides several key advantages:

-* **Efficient Image Access and Handling**: Access high-resolution images and metadata remotely, reducing reliance on local storage.
+* **efficient image access and handling**: Access high-resolution images and metadata remotely, reducing reliance on local storage.
 You can view scalable images at various zoom levels without downloading large files and manipulate them directly from the source.

-* **Integration of Multiple Collections**: IIIF enables users to easily integrate image and metadata sources from different collections as they all follow a shared, interoperable standard.
+* **the integration of sources from multiple collections**: IIIF enables users to easily integrate image and metadata sources from different collections as they all adopt a shared, interoperable standard.

-You can always export annotations, relationships, and image snippets, to your local storage, keeping full control over your work.
+You can add and save annotations, relationships, and other content added to imported IIIF canvases to your local storage, keeping full control over your work.

 **Want to learn more about IIIF?**
 ➡️Visit [Why IIIF?](https://iiif.io/get-started/why-iiif/#:~:text=IIIF%20is%20a%20set%20of%20open%20standards%20for,backed%20by%20a%20consortium%20of%20leading%20cultural%20institutions)